AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 The configuration of our network has two parameters: the number of neurons in the hidden layers, and the number of epochs to consider.

 There are no general rules on how to pick these parameters.
-For example, if we choose a hidden layer with 90 neurons, then @@@@
+For example, if we choose a hidden layer large of 90 neurons, then the error curve seems to reach a plateau.
+The network seems to not be able to learn, as the following example shows (the execution time is much longer):

 ```Smalltalk
 n := NNetwork new.